adhiraima/bootstrap-examples/README.md

 # StylingSample

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.
-This site is a static collection of html code examples using bootstrap 4 and jquery
+This site is a static collection of html code examples using bootstrap 4 and jquery.
+It is a static application and does not require any ng --command to run.
+You can point the browset to the filesystem or copy the folder to a webserver apps directory to start browsing through.

 ## Development server